 The Haswell and Broadwell processors that make up Owens support the Advanced Vector Extensions (AVX2) instruction set, but you must set the correct compiler flags to take advantage of it.
 AVX2 has the potential to speed up your code by a factor of 4 or more, depending on the compiler and options you would otherwise use.

 In our experience, the Intel and PGI compilers do a much better job than the gnu compilers at optimizing HPC code.

 -O2 or higher.
 With the gnu compilers, use

 -O3 .
 The PGI compilers by default use the highest available instruction set, so no additional flags are necessary.

 This advice assumes that you are building and running your code on Owens.
 The executables will not be portable.
 Of course, any highly optimized builds, such as those employing the options above, should be thoroughly validated for correctness.

 See the Owens Programming Environment page for details.

-Refer to the documentation for our batch environment to understand how to use PBS on OSC hardware.
+Refer to the documentation for our batch environment to understand how to use the batch system on OSC hardware.
 Some specifics you will need to know to create well-formed batch scripts:

-- Most compute nodes on Owens have 28 cores/processors per node (ppn).
+- Most compute nodes on Owens have 28 cores/processors per node.
 Huge-memory (analytics) nodes have 48 cores/processors per node.

 Using OSC Resources